review: Fuji XT-1 camera

 Fuji XT-1 and Fuji 35mm f/1.4 image sharpness

 This is where I came a little unstuck with the Fuji XT-1.
 Image sharpness.
-Looking at the back of the camera, and zooming in, I marveled at how sharp the Fuji 35mm f/1.4 XF R lens (Amazon), was even when shot wide open.
+Looking at the back of the camera, and zooming in, I marveled at how sharp the Fuji 35mm f/1.4 XF R lens (vendor), was even when shot wide open.
 However, pulling the images into the computer, those same straight-out-of-camera (sooc) JPGs looked over-sharpened.

 But looking at the same RAW files (at the default sharpness I use for my Nikon RAW files), the images looked soft.
 I had to crank up the sharpness to have the RAW file appear sufficiently sharp.